olivercalder/character-text-pipeline/README.md

                         files, a tab is used as a separator for all, else a space is used.

+    -t char         Specify a filename separator to use when splitting filenames into their play code and character name.
+                        By defult, underscore _ is used.
+                        For example,
+                            python3 merge.py -t - Ham-Hamlet.txt
+                        produces
+                            Ham Hamlet word

     -l #            Specify a number of elements (each separated by an underscore character) to strip from the left of the filename when adding it to the output string.